mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step3.md

 ### Verifying application is running:

-Also, you can see if the pod is running:
+See if the pod is running:

 `kubectl get pods -n jenkins -w`{{execute}} (`-w` to follow but it is optional)